SattyaP/uploader_technofest/README.md

 `npm install`

 ## Usage
-Make sure you have an account on <icie website> and have obtained the cookies.
+Make sure you have an account on `Icie Website` and have obtained the cookies.

 ### Run the bot by executing the command: